Whimsy Stick

 Engineering

-Furthermore, the right flirt pole for high energy dogs has to maintain structural integrity over hundreds of sessions, not just the first dozen.
-Consequently, the materials and construction have to account for cumulative stress, not just single-session peak load.
-Most cheap flirt poles fail the cumulative test even if they survive a few sessions intact.
+The right build has to maintain structural integrity over hundreds of sessions, not just the first dozen.
+Materials and construction have to account for cumulative stress, not just single-session peak load.
+The American Kennel Club recommends purpose-built equipment for high-drive training to prevent both equipment failure and injury.

 🏗️